Organic Native Aloe Vera Gel

 5.5

-• Copper, chromium, zinc….****) .
-Aloe Vera juice contains over 20 minerals essential for the correct functioning of the skin's various enzyme systems.
+CCopper, chromium, zinc... ).
+Aloe vera juice contains more than 20 minerals that are essential for the proper functioning of the skin's various enzyme systems.

-• Enzymes including bradykinase: a pain-relieving, healing enzyme that relieves inflammation.
-Its action is reinforced by the presence of silicic acid.
+Enzymes including bradykinase: an anti-pain, healing enzyme that relieves inflammation.
+Its action is enhanced by the presence of silicic acid.

-• Sugars (mannose-6-phosphate and acemannan) including aloeverose (1200 mg/L guaranteed in the native juice used): moisturising, emollient and immune system stimulating action.
-The sugars are capable of retaining large quantities of water (moisturising effect), making the skin smooth and elastic and reducing wrinkles.
+Sugars (mannose-6-phosphate and acemannan), including aloeverose (1200 mg/L guaranteed in the native juice used): moisturizing, emollient, and immune system-boosting action.
+Sugars are able to retain large amounts of water (moisturizing effect), making the skin smooth and elastic and reducing wrinkles.

-• Glycoproteins and amino acids (phenylalanine, leucine, lysine, etc.): Aloe contains 18 of the 22 amino acids found in the human body, including 7 of the 8 essential AA.
+Glycoproteins and amino acids (phenylalanine, leucine, lysine, etc.): Aloe contains 18 of the 22 amino acids found in the human body, including 7 of the 8 essential amino acids.
 They are involved in the regeneration of skin tissue (multiplication of keratinocytes and fibroblasts).

-• Every day, new studies reveal the existence of new compounds with remarkable properties:
+Every day, new studies reveal the existence of new compounds with remarkable properties: for example, the following have recently been isolated:

 Storage